 Here’s some frequent scams to be aware of:

 • A fraudster sends you a counterfeit check and tells you to deposit it in your bank account, then wire part of the sum back to them or purchase gift cards to send back.
 Because the check is fake, the victim must pay their financial institution the amount of the check, on top of any wired money.
 Some scenarios include a car wrap scam.

-• A fraudster sends a text alert – appearing to come from a financial institution - warning members of suspicious transactions.
+• A fraudster sends a text alert – appearing to come from a financial institution - warning members of suspicious transactions, loan approvals or applications.
 If you respond to the text, the fraudster may call you from a spoofed number, claiming to be from a fraud department, and ask for your online banking username or a passcode.
 After obtaining this information, the fraudster uses it to log in to your account and gain access to sensitive information.

 Be wary of texts or calls that appear to be from Arbor Financial.
 If you are in question of any communication you receive seemingly from Arbor Financial, give us a call at 269.375.6702.
 Please remember, we will never ask for your account number or password over the phone.

 • IRS & Tax scams: Often, fraudsters will use regular mail, telephone, or email for various scams related to the IRS, taxes, and unemployment benefits.
 Remember, the IRS does not initiate contact with taxpayers by email, text, or social media channels to request personal or financial information.
 Stay up to date on the latest scams by reading the IRS’ Tax Scams/Consumer Alerts.